-Home > Blog Posts > Term deposit , what is it?
-How would it benefit you?
-Why get one?
+Home > Blog Posts > Term deposit: What is it?
+How Would it Benefit You?

 Term deposits are an investment in a bank credit union or building society for a fixed term, from which you receive a fixed rate of interest over that term.

 - There is a lower risk of losing your money with a term deposit because you are investing your money with a bank.

 - There is often a marginally higher return than a regular bank account.

 - The interest rate will not change because it is a fixed rate.